Cheswick Theatre

 15024

 Opened as a single screen, 722 seat theatre in 1948.
-In 1966 a second screen was added and it became the first twinned theater in the city of Pittsburgh.
-In 1976 two more screens were added in a separate building across the street.
-In 1998 the original theater was split into three screens and stadium seating was added.
+In 1966 a second screen was added and it became the first twinned theatre in the city of Pittsburgh.
+On October 22, 1976 two more screens were added in a separate building across the street.
+On December 25, 1999 the original theatre was split into three screens and stadium seating was added.

-It currently exists as a fourplex with stadium seating and the twin (across the street) with traditional seating which was later closed and converted into a hardware store.
+It existed as a fourplex with stadium seating and the twin (across the street) with traditional seating which was later closed and converted into a hardware store.
 The remaining screens in the original building played first-run films and the occasional art film.
 It was closed on November 5, 2009.
+Demolished in March 2012.

 We are the owners of Apollo Theatre of St. Marys, in Elk County, Pa.
 In December 2008, we became introduced to Nick Mulone, and the Cheswick Theatre and through a friendly business handshake removed all the furnishings from the twinned theatre along Pittsburgh Street.
 Through the generosity of Nick Mulone we were able to completely renovate our twinned 1928 opera house theatre.
 We are very saddened to learn of the fate of his other 4-plex theatre.
 This was a classy, clean, family-friendly, and very economically priced theatre.
 It is too bad when a new multi-plex can come into the area and patrons loose sight of the theatres that have been in existance for decades, and have given generations of families entertainnment.
 Our hearts go out to Nick Mulone and all of the struggles he endured in having to make the decision to close his remaining theatre.